 – Timed-entry ticketing to manage the flow of people inside the Museum

-– Automatic doors to allow for touchless access to the Museum.
+– Automatic doors allowing for touchless access to the Museum

 How do I reserve a timed-entry ticket?